-The goal of this project is to conduct a multisite, quasi-experimental assessment of fixed-location license plate readers (LPRs) on public safety outcomes.
-Existing research suggests that LPRs can be an effective for increasing the recovery of stolen vehicles and arrests for auto thefts (Koper et al., 2013, 2019, 2021; Ohio State Highway Patrol, 2005; Ozer, 2010; Taylor et al., 2012) and, under certain conditions, may improve clearance rates for auto theft and robbery (Koper & Lum, 2019).
+Existing research suggests that LPRs can be effective for increasing recovery of stolen vehicles and arrests for auto thefts (Koper et al., 2013, 2019, 2021; Ohio State Highway Patrol, 2005; Ozer, 2010; Taylor et al., 2012), and, under certain conditions, may improve clearance rates for auto theft and robbery (Koper & Lum, 2019).

-However, several studies exploring the crime prevention value of LPRs have found effectiveness varied based on several factors.
-These included volume and concentration of LPR deployment, the type of LPR deployed (fixed vs. mobile, general patrol versus specialized unit), location of use, the types of databases connected to LPR and how often they are updated, how officers use LPRs in the field, and agency pursuit and response policies for officers informed about suspects by LPR technology.
+However, several studies exploring the crime prevention value of LPRs have found varied effectiveness based on several factors.
+These may include volume and concentration of ALPRs deployed, the type of LPR deployed (e.g., fixed vs. mobile), location of use, the types of databases connected to LPR system and how often they are updated, how officers use ALPRs in the field, and agency pursuit and response policies for officers informed about suspects by LPR technology.

-Modern LPR cameras now uses machine learning to capture a variety of additional information about the vehicle that could not be captured previously.
-This additional information may have implications for both how LPRs are used and their effects on public safety.
-Considering recent improvements in LPR technology, the current study seeks to expand understanding of the public safety benefits of LPRs through a multi-site data collection and analysis, focused on fixed-location LPR systems in several large law enforcement agencies across the United States.
+Modern LPR systems can use machine learning to capture a variety of additional information beyond license plate information.
+This may include information about the vehicle (such as vehicle color and type) that could not be systematically identified previously.
+This additional information may have implications for both how ALPRs are used for investigative purposes and ultimately their impact on public safety.
+Considering recent improvements in ALPR technology, the current study seeks to expand understanding of the public safety benefits of LPRs through a multi-site data collection and analysis, focused on fixed-location LPR systems in several large law enforcement agencies across the United States.